TEALSK12/apcsa-public/curriculum/Unit3/Lesson-316.md

 3. Review operator precedence on your classroom poster 3.16.2 (or projected overhead, if you’re having a student make the poster for you during class).

-4. Check for student understanding by having students complete Practice-It self-check questions assertions1 and assertions3.
+4. Check for student understanding by having students complete self-check questions Self-Check 5.27: assertions1 and Self-Check 5.29: assertions3.

 ### Student Programming Activity \[40 minutes\]
 On the projector, board or as a handout (WS 3.16), give students the following programming prompt.
 A